susannagladh/technical_writing_portfolio/digitize-artwork/guide.md

 Make sure the artwork is clean and dry before placing it on the scanner bed.
 Align the artwork with the edge of the scanner to make cropping easier.

 ### 2. Adjust the Scan Settings
 Choose a high-resolution setting and save the file in a format suitable for editing and printing.
-If your scanner software has a preview feature, use it to check that the artwork is straight, fully visible, and correctly positioned.
+If your scanner software has a preview feature, use it to check that the artwork is fully visible and correctly positioned.

 ### 3. Scan the Artwork
 Start the scan and review the image on your computer.
 Check that the image is sharp and free from visible dust or streaks.